openmm/openmm/docs-source/usersguide/application/01_getting_started.rst

 version with the command
 ::

-    conda install -c conda-forge openmm cudatoolkit=10.0
+    conda install -c conda-forge openmm cuda-version=12

-where :code:`10.0` should be replaced with the particular CUDA version you want to target.
-We build packages for CUDA 9.2 and above on Linux, and CUDA 10.0 and above on Windows.
+where :code:`12` should be replaced with the particular CUDA version you want to target.
+We build packages for CUDA 11 and above.
 Because different CUDA releases are not binary compatible with each other, OpenMM can only work with the particular CUDA version it was compiled with.

 .. note::